1920 United States presidential election in Michigan: Analysis

 With 72.76 percent of the popular vote, Michigan proved to be Harding's third strongest state in the 1920 election terms of popular vote percentage after North Dakota and Vermont.

 Harding received the largest share of the popular vote in a presidential election for Michigan at the time, though that record would be broken four years later.
 Cox fell more than 3.5 percent below the previous worst Democratic showing by Alton B. Parker from 1904.
 This was the first of three consecutive elections where Michigan supported a Republican candidate with more than seventy percent of the vote and the only example of any presidential candidate receiving such a high share in the state.

 Concurrent with Harding's triumph in the state, the Republicans would win every single seat in the State Senate, and the State House of Representatives.

+Manistee county

+Many sources show Cox carrying Manistee County by five votes.
+This result can be traced back to the 1921-1922 Michigan Official Directory and Legislative Manual (link included in references).
+However, during this era, Michigan was still voting for presidential electors directly and the Michigan Manuals reported only average votes per ticket in each county.
+In 1920, the votes received by Republican presidential electors in Manistee County varied considerably, from a high of 3,936 (for Mary L. Veenflict) to a low of 661 (for Myron J. Sherwood).
+The following table shows the Republican and Democratic vote in Manistee County in 1920: